 The OAC believes that efforts should be made to improve the quality of foods served and available to children throughout the school day and believes this bill is a good first step.
-Current laws only regulate foods served during school meal times, and the proposed bill closes the loophole that allows foods with no nutritional value or of poor quality to be sold outside of meal times in vending machines, etc. If you are interested in helping support this legislation, visit the OAC’s Legislative Action Center to send an e-mail to your legislators.
+Current laws only regulate foods served during school meal times, and the proposed bill closes the loophole that allows foods with no nutritional value or of poor quality to be sold outside of meal times in vending machines, etc.

 Another effort currently being considered by federal legislators is menu labeling legislation similar to the efforts mentioned above at the state level; however, most advocates are concerned that one of the proposed menu labeling bills at the Federal level may actually weaken tougher requirements already implemented at the city and state levels.
 The OAC continues to monitor this federal legislation closely and is working to make sure any federal legislation does not weaken city and state requirements.

 Whether it is nutrition or any other obesity-related issue, always remember that your voice is important.
 Your elected officials want to hear from their constituents, especially those who are personally affected by an issue.
 If you feel a connection to any of the issues above, we encourage you to become an advocate and “raise your voice.”